 This course will take place ONLINE via Zoom over 5 days.
-Dates for future courses are to be confirmed.
+Registration will open on 1 October.

 Note that the course is heavily over-subscribed each year and as such, the course is only open to individuals working in a clinical setting, and it is expected that attendees will already have had some experience working in an infection, prevention and control role.

 The five-day course, organised by HIS and Public Health England is a stand-alone course, with the opportunity to learn from the leading UK experts in the field.
 The course will allow medical trainees, newly appointed consultants and other practitioners such as nurses and clinical scientists to gain a firm grounding in infection prevention and control.

 The learning outcomes will focus on: